UCSD-ECEMAE-148/148-spring-2025-final-project-team-13/README.md

 Our VESC motor controller proved to be another persistent source of frustration.
 After numerous malfunctions, we finally decided to replace it entirely.
 However, the new VESC required new setups and modifications to our custom leash/power button mount plate, since it came with a separate power button configuration.
 This meant reprinting and redesigning components we thought were finalized.Fortunately, the VESC worked much better than the previous one.

 **Battery and Suspension Failures**
 As if electronic issues weren't enough, our batteries failed multiple times throughout the project.
 We found that the first one was swollen after the race, probably resulting in unstable current, which we thought might be the reason for unrepeatable GPS laps.
-Then Alex gave us the new battery twice  each time requiring replacement and system recalibration.
-Our car's suspension system also gave out, necessitating a complete replacement that temporarily sidelined our testing.
+Then Alex gave us the new battery twice while the voltage of the new version decreased sharply at about 15.00V and it was unable to charge.
+Finally we got a broken battery with lead issue, which worked but was unable to check the voltage.
+Therefore, we had to charge it in a high frequency.
+Besides, our car's suspension system also gave out, necessitating a complete replacement that temporarily sidelined our testing.

 ### Team Challenges